aryehof/dart-eventsubscriber/README.md

 A Flutter widget that rebuilds for every new [Event].

- The `EventSubscriber` widget will be notified and will rebuild when one or more [Event]'s occurs, allowing some changing aspect of an observed object to be displayed in your Flutter user interface.
+ The `EventSubscriber` widget will be notified and will rebuild when one or more [Event] occurs, allowing some changing aspect of an observed object to be displayed in your Flutter user interface.

  Note: run the included Example project to see a working example.

+> See CHANGELOG.md to see what has changed in this version.

 ---